All Episodes

 Well, that brings up a very interesting question.

-I recently read an assessment of the Internet that we should, you and I, should toy with a little bit.
+I recently read an assessment of the Internet that you and I should toy with a little bit.

 On the one hand, you might believe the Internet will save us all, that it will bring us together and save us all in some way.

-You might believe that the Internet will create, in effect, worldwide, the top ten ideas that in Bangladesh, in India, in Moscow, will all be thinking roughly the same thing because we'll all have the same sort of input.
+That in Bangladesh, in India, in Moscow, we'll all be thinking roughly the same thing because we'll all have the same sort of input.

 This will actually stifle the process of evolution rather than hastening it.